mcfletch/2daypython/functions.rst

 .. code-block:: python

     def greeting( name ):
-        """Adds a greeting to name
+        """Creates a greeting for user with the given name

         returns formatted greeting as a string
         """